 Coverage purchased through the online exchanges set up under ACA also qualify, as do many individual policies bought directly from insurers.
 Your plan provider can tell you whether your coverage qualifies.

-Finally, you may be able to avoid paying a fee with your taxes if you qualify for an exemption to the coverage requirement.
+Finally, you may be able to qualify for an exemption to the coverage requirement.
 Exemptions are allowed for, among other things, people with one of the following:

 - Incomes below the tax-filing minimum

 - People who go without coverage for less than three months

 - People with religious objections to any health insurance

 Not sure if you are exempt from the tax penalty or from the requirement to purchase health insurance?
 The TurboTax Exemption Check, is a free, online tool to help determine whether you might be eligible for a health care exemption.

 See which tax prep product is right for you

 Already have a